I am so happy you are here. My name is Kacey.

 I found a quarter horse.
 At the end of my therapy sessions I started to lease Chip.
 An older quarter horse I found for lease near my new home.

 Chip hadn’t been regularly ridden in years.
 So it has taken a bit to get him back in shape.
 But when ever I am down when I go to the barn my spirits are lifted and I feel like me again.

 That is basically where I am at now.
 Raising a young toddler, managing the house, continuing my blog, going to the barn whenever possible to see Chip and the other horses there and spending time with my husband who tries to support me however he can.

 I left out some of my equestrian journey.
 But this page would turn into a novel.
 Anyway I am excited to be a part of your equestrian journey!

 Few Random Facts About Me

-?
-I struggled back and forth to believe God/Jesus was real for a long time but had eye-opening experiences that made me know he is the truth.
+I struggled back and forth to believe God was real for a long time but had eye-opening experiences that made me come to believe in Jesus.